sneakysneak/docs/pages/custom-connectors/08-scripting.md

 #### after_webhook

-Called after the webook has been caught.
+Called immediately after a Request to a Webook has been received, whether the Cycle is currently running or stopped.

 ###### Global object